orbcode/orbuculum/README.md

 In this case, because no source options were provided on the command line, input will be taken from a Blackmagic probe USB SWO feed, or from an ORBTrace mini if it can find one.
 It will start the daemon with a monitor reporting interval of 100ms.
-Orbuculum exposes TCP port 3443 to which network clients can connect.
-This port delivers raw TPIU frames to any client that is connected (such as orbcat, orbfifo or orbtop).
+Orbuculum exposes TCP ports 3402 and 3443 to which network clients can connect.
+3402 delivers orbflow, 3443+x deliver raw frames.
+Both will relay to any client that is connected (such as orbcat, orbfifo or orbtop).
 The practical limit to the number of clients that can connect is set by the speed of the host machine....but there's nothing stopping you using another one on the local network :-)  If you've got an orbtrace mini and you want